 For more information about Fidelity’s Mobile Apps for the iPhone® and iPod touch®, visit their web site.

-- While they state their margin rates are low (their lowest is 3.75%), other brokerage houses like Interactive Brokers have much lower rates (1.7% APY)
+- High Margin Rates - While they state their margin rates are low (their lowest is 3.75%), other brokerage houses like Interactive Brokers have much lower rates (0.95% APY)

-The last issue isn’t a Fidelity issue as all other brokerage houses charge a commission when purchasing a Vanguard fund.
-The only way around this is opening an account directly with Vanguard, and it is something I recommend also doing.
+The last issue isn’t a Fidelity issue as all other brokerage houses charge a commission when purchasing Vanguard funds.
+For the most part, the only way around this is opening an account directly with Vanguard.
 Bottom line with Fidelity, it’s hard to find a brokerage house that offers all of the features, decent customer service, and a great price.